Subscription Modal Banner

 Minimum premium: S$10,000 is the minimum investment for this endowment plan.

-Policy term: One year.
-It has a Death and Total And Permanent Disability benefit of 105% of the premium, or the surrender value of the policy, whichever is higher.
+Policy term: Two years.
+It has a Death and Total And Permanent Disability benefit of 105% of the premium, whichever is higher, less any indebtedness under the policy.

 HSBC Life Online Endowment [Tranche Closed]